Quad-wtf/Oganesson/README.md

 ![Oganesson Logo](./assets/Oganesson.png)

-Oganesson is a free, open-source, cache deleter for Windows, and Linux.
-(See SYSTEMS.md for further information).
+Oganesson is a free, open-source, cache deleter for Windows, and Linux. (see end of README for further information).
 It suports a wide range of applications.

 | Version | Support |
 |---------|---------|